Odd Fossengen: Retirement

-He moved back to Oslo in 1974 and worked for a firm selling and repairing hydraulic machinery for 7 years.
+Fossengen moved back to Oslo in 1974 and worked for a firm selling and repairing hydraulic machinery for seven years.
 He then set up his own firm selling and repairing compressed air machinery.

 Fossengen suffered a massive heart attack on 27 December 2017 and died on 29 December 2017.
 He is survived by his wife, Susan, and their three daughters, Kirsty, Katrina and Annika.